Ọmụgwọ

-Ọmụgwọ is an Igbo word of the South-Eastern Nigeria that describes the process of which a family member takes care of a new mother and her baby, in a short period of time after childbirth. Ọmụgwọ can be done during the first 40 days of a child's life or more.
-In most cases, it is the child's maternal grandmother or maternal grand step-mother that would stay during the period of ọmụgwọ.
+Ọmụgwọ (/ibo/) is an Igbo practice in which a family member takes care of a new mother and her baby, in a short period of time after childbirth. Ọmụgwọ can be done during the first 40 days of a child's life or more.
+In most cases, it is the child's maternal grandmother or maternal step-grandmother that stays during the period of ọmụgwọ.
 In their absence, the paternal grandmother will replace the maternal grandmother or maternal grand step-mother.

-The importance of this practice is that it helps the new mother learn and be guided on the process of childcare through the experience of her mother or mother-in-law, it guides them on becoming a mother, by providing knowledge and support.
+The significance of this practice is that it helps the new mother learn the process of childcare through the experience of her mother or mother-in-law, who provides knowledge and support to her.

 Igbo tradition

 Igbos are the originators of the tradition that is now practiced in many parts of Nigeria.
 This custom provides special care for new and nursing mothers.
 Postpartum care is encouraged in Igbo culture because it is important for a new mother to get enough rest so that she can regain her strength. Ọmụgwọ is one of the most important and ancient Igbo traditions.